Jay and Silent Bob Strike Back: Production

 The film's plot was heavily inspired by Chasing Dogma, a comic book miniseries that Smith wrote in 1998 and 1999 to explore events that happened in the Askewniverse between Chasing Amy and Dogma.

-The film was originally titled View Askew 5 and the title was changed to Jay and Silent Bob Strike Back.
+The film’s working title was originally View Askew 5 and the title was changed to Jay and Silent Bob Strike Back.
+It was Smith's first Miramax film to be made under their Dimension label, which was primarily known for releasing horror films.
 Filming began on January 14, 2001, and ended on April 19, 2001.
 Filming took in place in New Jersey, and mostly in California.
+The film featured a cameo from Smith's daughter Harley Quinn Smith, who he had in 1999 with his wife Jennifer Schwalbach Smith.
+Schwalbach Smith also appears in the film as one of the members of an all-female jewel thief gang.

 On his podcast Jay & Silent Bob Get Old, Kevin Smith explained at length about how much of a "headache" the film was to make, mostly owing to Jason Mewes's drug and alcohol abuse turning him into a "ticking time bomb", which threatened to shut the project down at any moment.
 During pre-production, Mewes would have constant mood swings due to heroin withdrawal, to the point that Smith actually threw him out of his car on their way to the set one day.
-Mewes would compensate for his lack of drugs by drinking heavily after every day of shooting and nearly got into a fist fight with Scott Mosier when he had to come back one night for a re-shoot while drunk.
-When the shoot wrapped, Smith told Mewes point-blank to get sober or he would never speak to him again.
+Mewes would compensate for his lack of drugs by drinking heavily after every day of shooting and nearly got into a fist fight with producer Scott Mosier when he had to come back one night for a re-shoot while drunk.
+When filming wrapped, Smith told Mewes point-blank to get sober or he would never speak to him again.

+Originally during the scene with Scooby-Doo and the gang, after Jay and Silent Bob hit the bong in the Mystery Machine, there is a dream sequence where their smoke causes Scooby-Doo to get an erection.
+Scooby-Doo then tries to attack Jay, jumps on the windshield of the Mystery Machine, and then humps the van till he ejaculates on the windshield.
+Special makeup effects supervisor Vincent Guastini said the animatronic was finished and everything was rehearsed, but it had to be cut because "once the lawyers got wind of the sequence, it was not long before the scripted scenes were pared down".

 Release

 Box office

-Jay and Silent Bob Strike Back grossed $30.1 million in the United States and Canada and $3.7 million in other territories for a worldwide total of $33.8 million, against a production budget of $22 million.
+Jay and Silent Bob Strike Back grossed $30.1 million in the United States and Canada, and $3.7 million in other territories, for a worldwide total of $33.8 million, against a production budget of $22 million.

 The film grossed $11 million in its opening weekend, finishing third at the box office behind two other comedy sequels, American Pie 2 ($12.5 million) and Rush Hour 2 ($11.6 million).